 This compound bow offers the same high rate of draw weight adjustability that has become a staple of the Diamond brand (read..
 Diamond Archery Deploy SB Review).

-We recently received a chance to put the Diamond Archery Provider through its paces at the range.
-The following is a comprehensive look at what we found to be true of the Provider in the form of features and functionality.
+I recently received a chance to put the Diamond Archery Provider through its paces at the range.
+The following is a comprehensive look at what I found to be true of the Provider in the form of features and functionality.

 At a Glance

 Coming into this review, I was excited to get my hands on yet another Diamond bow (read our Edge 320 Hands-On Review).
 Diamond has quickly grown to be one of the top-selling bow manufacturers in the world, with much of this success being attributed to the company’s dedication toward catering to all archers.

 This principle has made Diamond bows a favorite among beginning and experienced archers alike.
 The Diamond Archery Provider is billed as being an easy-to-shoot and accurate bow, that is user-friendly in every way.

 This piqued my curiosity, as I could not wait to see how well the Provider truly shot, and if it was as accurate and forgiving as often claimed.